daseanbennett3/SALES/STEP-BY-STEP CODE.md

 Add a Blank to make more room
 Add another text at the top as a title named "Filters" Adjust the inner padding if desired
+Select the Use as Filter button on the two graphs in the bottom container

+--ADD IMAGES AS ICON
+Click the drop-down menu on the filter -- Edit Button... -- Item Hidden -- Choose -- Pick any image Do the same for the Item Shown (Add a tooltip that says what the filter does) Drag and drop an Image to the far left of the title -- Choose -- Pick the Icon of the project -- Options: check both Fit Image and Center Image